Quoted Companies Alliance Code Compliance

 Where people have joined us with future aspirations, potentially as a student, we aim to support this either through flexible working or opportunities in our Support Centre departments.
 We pride ourselves on the length of service of our staff and home-grown abilities.

 The culture and satisfaction of our people is monitored through a twice-yearly satisfaction and engagement survey called the “Quality of Life” survey, which is expected to be completed by the entire Group.
-We recently enjoyed our highest ever participation rate and our highest ever Employee Net Promoter Score, which was very exciting with the backdrop of the recent extremely challenging trading conditions.
+We recently enjoyed our highest ever participation rate and our highest ever Employee Net Promoter Score (beating 2022 which was previously our highest ever!), which was very exciting with the backdrop of the recent extremely challenging trading conditions.

 The Group has established a clear division between the respective responsibilities of the Non-Executive Chairman of the Board and the Chief Executive Officer.
 The Non-Executive Chairman is Keith Edelman, and he is responsible for the effective operation, leadership and governance of the Board, leading the Board’s discussions and its decision-making.
 The Chairman promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors and ensuring constructive relations between Executive and Non-Executive Directors.